4/5

 7. It's hard for me to organize my time well.

-8. I find making eye contact with people difficult.
+8. I find it difficult to make eye contact with people.

 9. I find it hard to make new friends.